 For additional information regarding fishing opportunities at Karick Lake contact Blackwater Fisheries Center in Holt, Fl.
 Phone 850-957-6177.

-On July 10, 2017, the FWC began working in partnership with the Florida Forest Service to conduct a complete drawdown of Karick Lake Fish Management Area (Okaloosa County).
-The lake has since been dewatered and FWC contractors are using heavy equipment to improve fish habitat.
+In July, 2017, the FWC began working in partnership with the Florida Forest Service to conduct a complete drawdown of Karick Lake Fish Management Area (Okaloosa County).
+The lake has since been dewatered and FWC contractors will use heavy equipment to improve fish habitat.
 After renovations are complete the lake will be refilled and restocked with sport fish.

-Hurricane and Bear Lakes are both located on the Blackwater River State Forest and provide ample fishing opportunities within easy travelling distances from the Karick Lake campground (See information and fishing forecasts for Hurricane Lake, Bear Lake, and other Northwest Region sites.)
+Hurricane Lake and Bear Lake are both located on the Blackwater River State Forest and provide ample fishing opportunities within easy travelling distances from the Karick Lake campgrounds (see information and fishing forecasts for Hurricane Lake, Bear Lake, and other Northwest Region Resources).
 Karick Lake was determined a priority for renovation due to the degraded fish habitat and a very unbalanced sport fish community.
 After this treatment, the improved habitat and balanced fish community will provide premier freshwater fishing opportunities for anglers in Northwest Florida.
-For more information about this project contact Neil Branson, at 850-957-0003.
+For more information about this project contact Neil Branson, at (850) 957-0003.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Karick Lake: